veridelisi/Foundry-Samples/README.md

-# Foundry Exercises
+# Developed Foundry Exercises (+RareSkills)

-This is a set of exercises accompanies the RareSkills [learn solidity](https://rareskills.io/learn-solidity) tutorial so you can learn Solidity by doing bite-sized exercises.
-It's intended for experienced programmers who want to get the the point quickly and immediately practice what they learn.

-<b>I add new codes to RareSkills exercises</b>
+This is a set of exercises accompanies the RareSkills [learn solidity](https://rareskills.io/learn-solidity) tutorial, I'm veridelisi and <b>I add new codes to RareSkills exercises</b>

 ## Installation